computercolin/docker-debian-init/README.md

 # Docker-Debian-Init

-This is dockerfile to allow execution of a Debian pseudo-host within docker.
+This dockerfile allows for the execution of a Debian pseudo-host within docker.

 This is the same as danielguerra69's project, but changed to Debian, and with some build scripts added.